BubbleSort-Empire/empire/exampleSite/content/hosts/maul.md

 +++
 title = "Darth Maul"
-firstName = "Darth"
+firstName = ""
-lastName = "Maul"
+middleName = ""
-nickName = "Darth Maul"
+lastName = ""
-image = "maul.jpg"
+preferredDisplayNameLong = "Darth Maul" preferredDisplayNameShort = "Maul" image = "maul.jpg"
 description = "Darth Maul is a kind, caring podcast host, but he's also a top-notch martial artist who would rather kill you than look at you.
 He has a dual-laser light saber that requires expert handling, and he likes arts and crafts (hence the face paints)."